prbuen/Buenzli2024_Mechanical_cell_interactions_on_curved_interfaces/README.md

 See instructions in main.d for how to run and visualise the discrete model.

-## Simulation for Figure 3, 4, and 12
+## Simulations for Figures 3, 4, and 12
 Run Model 4 with N=4, m=4, Hookean force in model_inputs.d;

 Plot with n=1 coil periods per spring in snapshot.py => snapshot.pdf (Figs 3);